 Taxonomic: All organisms must survive to reproductive age in order to reproduce and sustain populations.
-The additional considerations related to young-of-year survival made above are applicable to other fish species in addition to zebrafish and fathead minnows with the same reproductive strategy (r-strategist as described in the theory of MaxArthur and Wilson (1967)).
-The impact of reduced young of year survival on population size is even greater for k-strategists that invest more energy in a lower number of offspring.
+The additional considerations related to survival made above are applicable to other fish species in addition to zebrafish and fathead minnows with the same reproductive strategy (r-strategist as described in the theory of MaxArthur and Wilson (1967)).
+The impact of reduced survival on population size is even greater for k-strategists that invest more energy in a lower number of offspring.